 -

 Yes, Italy has developed a national strategy for AI.
-In April 2024, AgID (Agenzia per l’Italia Digitale, i.e., an Italian authority with competences on various digital matters) and the Department for Digital Transformation published an executive summary of the Italian AI Strategy, which outlines the framework of Italy’s AI strategy for the period stemming from 2024 to 2026, structured around four key pillars:
+In April 2024, AgID (Agenzia per l’Italia Digitale, i.e., the Italian authority with competence on various digital matters) and the Department for Digital Transformation (a branch pertaining to the Office of the President of the Council of Ministers) published an executive summary of the Italian AI Strategy, which outlines the framework of Italy’s AI strategy for the period stemming from 2024 to 2026, structured around four key pillars:

 - Scientific Research: The strategy emphasizes enhancing the national AI research ecosystem by fostering collaboration among universities, research centers, and businesses.
 It aims to support the development of innovative startups, attract and retain talent, and promote advanced AI research.